Founders: Chris Britt (CEO), Ryan King

 Headquarters: San Francisco

-Amazingly, Chime — whose name is meant to evoke a calming sound — was valued at a mere $1.5 billion in early 2019, just two years ago.
+Chime — whose name is meant to evoke a calming sound — was valued at a mere $1.5 billion in early 2019.
 The company's story shows just how rapid start-ups can scale if the product fit is compelling.

-Part of its growth story is understanding the large swath of U.S. customers who aren't well served by traditional bricks-and-mortar banks.
-Chime focuses mostly on millennials who make between $35,000 to $70,000 a year.
-That's because these people are more likely to be frustrated by fees than those who can afford to maintain higher balances.
+Part of Chime's growth is understanding the large swath of U.S. customers who aren't well served by traditional bricks-and-mortar banks.
+Chime focuses primarily on millennials who make between $35,000 to $70,000 a year.
+These people are more likely to be frustrated by fees than those who can afford to maintain higher balances.

-Also, this segment tends to lean heavily on debit cards to pay for everyday expenses while staying within budget, and Chime makes money from the swipe fees paid for by merchants.
+This segment of the population tends to lean heavily on debit cards to pay for everyday expenses while staying within budget, and Chime makes money from the swipe fees paid for by merchants.

 "We're more like a consumer software company than a bank," Britt told CNBC.
 "It's more a transaction-based, processing-based business model that is highly predictable, highly recurring and highly profitable."

-Still, it hasn't been all smooth sailing for the fintech darling.
-The company was recently reprimanded by a California regulator after referring to itself as a bank in some cases.
+It hasn't been a cakewalk, though.
+Last May, the company was reprimanded by a California regulator after referring to itself as a bank in some cases.
 To be clear, Chime leans on FDIC-backed partners to hold customer deposits.